-Here are some of the most often cited reasons for unequal equity splits:
+Here are some of the most often cited reasons for founder equity splits:

 All of these lines of reasoning screw up in four fundamental ways: